G0nzal0zz/Weather_Predictor/README.md

     ## Objective

-Your job is to extract some relevant information from the data received in real-time on standard input (each float representing a temperature), in order to detect weather aberrations (droughts, severe colds, hurricanes or any other extreme climatic condition whatsoever) as soon as possible.
+This python's program job is to extract some relevant information from the data received in real-time on standard input (each float representing a temperature), in order to detect weather aberrations (droughts, severe colds, hurricanes or any other extreme climatic condition whatsoever) as soon as possible.